saltukalakus/acul-tester/SCREEN_MAPPINGS.md

 The following screens had issues that were automatically fixed by `scripts/fix-samples.js`:

-- ✅ `login` - Removed invalid `getActiveIdentifiers()` SDK call
 - ✅ `interstitial-captcha` - Fixed typo in import path (`intersitial` → `interstitial`)
+- ✅ `mfa-push-welcome` - Fixed typo in import statement (`iimport` → `import`)
 - ✅ `get-current-screen-options` - Converted to informational placeholder (utility function, not a screen)
 - ✅ `get-current-theme-options` - Converted to informational placeholder (utility function, not a screen)

+**Note**: The `login` screen uses `getActiveIdentifiers()` which is the correct API in alpha.2 and will be properly exported in future releases.

 ### Deployment Notes

-The 6 screens with build issues can still be "deployed" to Auth0, but they will only load placeholder JavaScript that displays a warning in the console.
-The other **75 screens work perfectly** and can be deployed and tested.
+The 3 screens with build issues (brute-force protection) can still be "deployed" to Auth0, but they will only load placeholder JavaScript that displays a warning in the console.
+The other **78 JavaScript screens and 76 React screens work perfectly** and can be deployed and tested.